 3) Keto Flu

-Your body needs some time to adjust to not eating carbs and this transition phase is typically called the “keto flu”.
-During this time period, you may have actual flu-like symptoms including nausea, headaches and fatigue.
-You may also have additional symptoms including sugar cravings, irritability and trouble sleeping.
-These symptoms can last anywhere from a few days to up to a month.
+Many people call this the “keto flu”, since during this time period, you may have actual flu-like symptoms including nausea, headaches and fatigue.
+You may also have strong sugar cravings, irritability and trouble sleeping.
+But no fret, these symptoms will eventually pass, in anywhere from a few days to a few weeks.